delanovictor/aws-profile-manager/README.md

 ## Description
 Choose your default AWS profile from your list of existing profiles.

-The access key and secrey key of the selected profile will be set as the keys of the default profile
+The access key and secret key of the selected profile will be set as the keys of the default profile

 ---